jessalynlc/IDS705_final_project/README.md

 - **`README.md`**: Overview of the project, including its purpose, structure, and instructions for navigating the repository.
 - **`requirements.txt`**: Python dependencies required to run the project (for reproducibility).

-Great!
-Here's a version of the **Usage Instructions** tailored specifically to your **Electricity Price Forecasting** project based on your file structure and workflow:

----

 ### Usage Instructions